 To resize an image in most versions of Photoshop we can use Image> Image Size or Resize Image.
 Please note the names of commands vary between versions of Photoshop.

-The screen shot shows the typical Image Size dialog box in Photoshop.
-Start by checking the Resample Image box, and choose Bicubic from the drop down menu.
+The screen shot above shows a typical Image Size dialog box in Photoshop.
+Start by checking the Resample Image box is set to automatic from the drop down menu.
 At the top we have the actual dimensions of the image in pixels.
-This was an 8 megapixel camera image.
 If necessary the units can be changed to pixels using the scroll down menus alongside.
-Note that the locks that link the width and height numbers are set by checking the Constrain Proportions box near the foot of the panel.
-This must be checked for the resizing process to work correctly for our purposes.
+Note that the lock that links the width and height numbers is set You should check this for the resizing process to work correctly.

 The resolution can be set at 72 or 96 pixels per inch, which displays the image at about normal size when viewed in Photoshop at 100% on your monitor.

 The best way is to simply try some numbers, have a go.

 The image frame on our projector is 1280 pixels wide and 800 pixels high.
 Not all projectors are the same; if you are preparing your image to be shown on a different projector, you should find out the size of its image frame.